FOLLGAD/zig-wasm-parser/README.md

 The parser is implemented in Zig, and compiled to WebAssembly.

-It is able to parse, correct and return a 50KB document in under **6ms** (most of the time is spent on JS-WASM data transfer).
+It is able to parse and correct a JSON document in 1.3ms.

 ## Building